 Q: Our company doesn’t have the budget to hire a professional photographer, but our staff members take loads of smartphone photos for our newsletter and social media pages.
-The problem is, the pictures aren’t that great — some are blurry, some crop out arms, legs or heads … you get the idea.
+The problem is, the pictures aren’t that great — some are blurry, too dark, too light, shot too close up or too far away, weirdly cropped, or featuring ponytails and bald spots instead of faces … you get the idea.
 Are there simple ways to get better smartphone photography results from amateurs?

 A: Smartphone cameras can take some amazingly high quality shots — London’s esteemed Saatchi Gallery has even featured several exhibitions of work taken exclusively with camera phones.
 But even the most expensive camera will produce bad pictures in the hands of an unskilled user.